 Ebury

-Ebury, the UK payments startup, is currently collaborating with Goldman Sachs and Bank of America on a London listing.
-There was much speculation that Ebury was planning to IPO last year with reports valuing the firm at around £2bn.
+Ebury, the UK payments startup, has been collaborating with Goldman Sachs and Bank of America on a London listing.
+There was much speculation that Ebury was planning to IPO this year, with reports valuing the firm at around £2bn.

 Canopius